 Similarly, the authors seem to assume that 'simply matching no to non-existence' (e.g. p.25) should be easier than mapping 'no' to the non-existence of something in particular (p.17), but this isn't how children use negation, there is generally a pre-supposed referent, and a contrast between two referents (Study 2) may make negation more rather than less pragmatically felicitous.

 Again, our thanks for this comment.
 We have considered the role of pragmatics on the processing of negation extensively in our work with adults, but had not previously applied this lens to our developmental work.
 This comment, as well as similar comments from other reviewers, convinced us that the role of context and pragmatics is of critical importance in interpreting this work.
 We have revised the manuscript to focus on the different contexts of Experiment 1 and Experiment 2, and how these different contexts might influence children’s processing of the same negative sentences.
-In particular, we specifically mention the fact that Experiment 1 is a pragmatically unsual use of nonexistence negation in our revised discussion of Experiment 1.
+In particular, we discuss the fact that Experiment 1 contains a pragmatically unusual use of nonexistence negation in our revised discussion.

 If children are learning form-function mappings from the language they hear (e.g. see Cameron-Faulkner et al., 2007), and children's language comprehension & production skills are closely linked to prototypical contexts/forms of use (e.g. Brandt, Kidd et al., 2007; 2009, Rowland & Noble, 2011), then the change from a prototypical to more abstract context is likely to cause problems.
 It is, of course, an interesting question when children are able to comprehend forms and functions in more abstract contexts, and in an adult-like way.
 Thus, in acquisition, rather than context 'mitigating cognitive challenges' (p.8), this can be conceptualised as non-prototypical contexts increasing cognitive challenge.
 A fuller consideration of these issues should be presented in the Introduction, including the role of form-function frequencies and mappings alongside other 'factors determining the order of acquisition (of negation)' (p.4).